dfernandez79/barman/docs/notes.md

 But this approach forces the user to make some decisions before hand: _Should I use traits or mixins?
 What's the difference?_.

-In the end the problems surpasses the benefits, so I decided to remove support for functional mixins: if you use [function wrappers], your code can be made easy to understand by using aliases or `_callSuper`.
+In the end the problems surpasses the benefits, so I decided to remove support for functional mixins: if you use [function wrappers], your code can be made easy to understand by using aliases to super implementations (see the notes about `_callSuper`).

 But the _class factory_ idea was keep because it makes easy to extend the framework.